rfjakob/earlyoom/README.md

 Why not trigger the kernel oom killer?
 --------------------------------------

-earlyoom does not use `echo f > /proc/sysrq-trigger` because:
+You can make earlyoom trigger the kernel oom killer (`echo f > /proc/sysrq-trigger`) by passing the `--kernel-oom` flag.
+However, be aware of the following:

-In some kernel versions (tested on v4.0.5), triggering the kernel oom killer manually does not work at all.
+In some Linux kernel versions (tested on v4.0.5), triggering the kernel oom killer manually does not work at all.
 That is, it may only free some graphics memory (that will be allocated immediately again) and not actually kill